Salix

 Salix hookerianacoastal willow

-Distribution: Chiefly west of the Cascades in Washington; British Columbia south to California.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California.

 Habitat: Moist, often swamps areas, from the sea coast to mid-elevations in the mountains.